Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • Experience of traveling to the European Union, knowledge of rules, laws, paperwork.

-An example of a description of the professional skills of a lawyer
+An example of a lawyer's professional skills description

-• Experience in legal support of the company (7 years in the field of production).
+• Experience in legal support of the company (7 years in production).

-• Experience in litigating disputes and protecting the interests of the company.
+• Experience in resolving disputes and protecting company interests.

 • Ability to communicate with government agencies and authorities.